 - Creates a location conducive to native plants: The area around your pond can be planted with native plant life.
 This provides the most natural environment for the local wildlife that’s attracted to the water.

 This is vital, especially in suburban areas, as more and more natural habitats are destroyed to make way for houses, roads and industrial areas.

 No-one can deny that ponds are great to look at!
 Not only do they provide visual benefits, but those that are auditory too.

-- Adds a great focal point: From watching the ripples on the water to spotting fish as they dart beneath the surface, ponds, quite simply, look wonderful.
+- Adds a great focal point: From watching the ripples on the water to spotting fish as they dart beneath the surface, backyard garden pond, quite simply, look wonderful.

 You might want to consider adding features, such as waterfalls, rock borders or statues, and plants.

 Lilies and reeds not only make a pond even more visually appealing, but the wildlife will appreciate the shade and shelter they provide.